This website forms the ongoing archive of Deep Time Agency and is always under construction.

 Deep Time Agency has been selected as one of the participating artists in the Your Water Our Water exhibition cycle, taking place throughout 2024 in three art spaces along the Donau river.
 For the project, Deep Time Agency has been concerned with the critical rethinking of objects used in the “renaturalisation” of the Danube river.

 We are especially interested in the idea of using so-called “Raubäume;’’ dead trees that are artificially introduced to the river.
-Our idea is to merge the industrial “founding fathers” of the modern Danube with the material entity of the Raubäume, transforming them into “floating fathers”, fixed with cement blocks in different places in the river.
+Our idea is to merge the industrial “founding fathers” of the modern Danube with the material entity of the Raubäume, transforming them into “floating fathers.”
 The exhibition shows several maquette prototypes that will form the basis for the future sculptures in public space, that will be developed in and next to the Danube river.

 ︎︎︎ Learn more